limine-bootloader/limine/PROTOCOL.md

 In order to access MMIO regions, the kernel must ensure the correct caching mode is used on it's own.

+### riscv64

+If the `Svpbmt` extension is available, all framebuffer memory regions are mapped with `PBMT=NC` to enable write-combining optimizations.
+The kernel executable, loaded at or above `0xffffffff80000000`, and all HHDM memory regions are mapped with the default `PBMT=PMA`.

+If the `Svpbmt` extension is not available, no PMAs can be overridden (effectively, everything is mapped with `PBMT=PMA`).

 ## Entry machine state

 ### x86_64